 Ashley Hill and Narroways

-An extensive programme of earthworks is starting at Ashley Hill and Narroways, to stabilise the embankments and prepare for the two new lines as part of our Filton Bank Four Tracking project.
+An extensive programme of earthworks has begun at Ashley Hill and Narroways, stabilising the embankments in preparation for two new lines as part of our Filton Bank Four Tracking project.

 - August to end October 2017 – soil nailing, Narroways cutting

-- 18-19 November 2017, working 24/7 to remove and replace Narroways footbridge (opens February 2018)
+- 18-19 November 2017 - working 24/7 to remove and replace Narroways footbridge (opens February 2018)

-- November 2017 to April 2018 – piling and soil nailing, Ashley Hill North
+- November 2017 to April 2018 – piling and soil nailing, Ashley Hill North.

 Stapleton Road viaduct